 The future leader

-If we move onto leadership competencies, I believe the future leader must have the following leadership qualities: be Future Ready, have a clear and inspiring Purpose, excel in Interpersonal Skills and be obsessed with Personal Growth.
+If we move onto leadership competencies, I believe the future leader must have the following leadership qualities: be Future Ready, have a clear and inspiring Purpose, excel in People Skills and be obsessed with Personal Growth.

 All of these can be learned and developed.
 That’s the importance of Personal Growth.
 The future leader will be focused on constantly learning new skills, mindsets and tools.